aimms/how-to/C_Language/157-WriteFewTables.rst

             searchAttrSet  ! (input) subset of AllAttributeNames
             recursive )    ! (optional) numerical expression

-      * Line 2: the identifiers to be searched, in our example this will be a singleton set containing just the database table to be investigated
+      * Line 2: the identifiers to be searched; in our example this will be a singleton set containing just the database table to be investigated

-      * Line 3: the attributes to be searched, we search all attributes
+      * Line 3: the attributes to be searched; here, we search all attributes

-      * Line 4: We will do a recursive search, because we also want to write defined parameters, when the data of one of the constituents of its definition is changed.
+      * Line 4: We will do a recursive search, because we also want to write defined parameters when the data of one of the constituents of its definition is changed.

 * Writing to table db_ab saves the data of i_a, i_b, p_AB1, p_AB2.
 In other words, when the data of i_a, i_b, p_AB1, or p_AB2 is changed, we want to write to table db_ab.

 * Writing to table db_bc saves the data of i_b, i_c, p_BC1.
 Again, when the data of i_b, i_c, p_BC1 is changed, we want to write to table db_bc.

-The original procedure that writes the data looks like this:
+This was the original procedure to write the data:

 .. code-block:: aimms
    :linenos: